mykola216/sht/wp-content/plugins/woocommerce-gravityforms-product-addons/readme.txt

 If you are building a Gravity Form that includes pricing fields, you can add the css class of hidden-total to the total field on the gravity form to hide this line item.
 WooCommerce-Gravity Forms includes a built in function that will display the total of the customizations selected on the gravity form when a user is adding the item to their cart.

 -- WooCommerce --
-WooCommerce 1.4 or greater is required.
+WooCommerce 2.4 or greater is required, WooCommerce 2.7 or greater is recommended.

 Grouped products are not supported.